peavey6505/ngrx-signals-shop/README.md

-# Signals Shop - Udemy Course Project
+**Signals Shop**

-Welcome to the **Signals Shop** project!
-This project is part of your learning journey in the **NGRX Signal Store** Udemy course.
+**Signals Shop** is a completed project developed as part of the NGRX Signal Store course.

-## Project Overview

-The UI for the Signals Shop is ready, and we will add state management features to the application throughout the course.
-After learning new features of NGRX Signals in each section, we will apply those features to this project.
-By the end of the course, the application will be fully functional, showcasing the power of NGRX Signals.
+**Project Overview**

+The application was fully implemented using NGRX Signals.
+A ready-made user interface was enhanced with complete state management, added progressively throughout the course.
+The final result demonstrates the practical use and strengths of NGRX Signals in a real-world scenario.

-The application has an inventory of signal-related "fictional" products.
-You can search through the inventory and add items to the cart.
-Then you can modify the quantities of each item in the cart.
-Finally, you can checkout the cart.
-The application keeps your cart state stored in the local storage, so you can continue from where you left off.
+The app features an inventory of fictional signal-related products.
+Users can browse and search products, add them to the cart, update item quantities, and complete the checkout process.
+Cart state is persisted in local storage, allowing users to continue where they left off.

-## How to Use This Project

-1. Follow the instructions provided in the course for each section.
-2. Implement the state management features as you progress through the lectures.
-3. Complete the project step-by-step until it becomes a fully functional shopping application.

-## Current Section: NGRX Core Features

-In this section, we start with the NGRX core features:
+**NGRX Features Used**

+The project includes key NGRX concepts such as:
-1. Defining the core state and store.
+- core state and store definition,
-2. Adding derived state (view models).
+- derived state (view models),
-3. Adding methods using updaters.
+- state updates using updaters,
-4. Adding cart persistency using hooks.
+- cart persistence implemented with hooks.

-Enjoy building the Signals Shop and applying your new skills!